‘Major issues’ with HS2, Holocaust memorial and nuclear subs, ministers warned

 Projects are more likely to be flagged as red in the early years of construction or development, the report says.

-But HS2 has instead been downgraded from an amber rating to red, and is now among the schemes considered to have “major issues with project definition, schedule, budget, quality and/or benefits delivery, which at this stage do not appear to be manageable or resolvable”.
+But HS2 has instead been downgraded from an amber rating to red in recent years, and is among the schemes considered to have “major issues with project definition, schedule, budget, quality and/or benefits delivery, which at this stage do not appear to be manageable or resolvable”.

+A spokesperson for HS2 Ltd stressed the project would “lay the foundations for the future of the rail network”, adding: “However, we recognise that the programme faces serious challenges and our new CEO Mark Wild is now leading a comprehensive review which will be delivered to government later in the year.

+“This will lead to a full reset of the project, ensuring that HS2 is delivered safely, efficiently and to the lowest reasonable cost.”

 More projects are considered undeliverable in the 2023-24 report than in the previous year, with 9.5% of the schemes, 23 out of the 244 on the books, flagged as red in the 2022-23 report.